DataDog/hiring-engineers/answers.md

   <br>Use our easy one-step install.
   <br> DD_API_KEY=b18a088feb147e7535796e62ad33fc42 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
   <br>This will install the YUM packages for the Datadog Agent and will prompt you for your password.
-  <br>If the Agent is not already installed on your machine and you don't want it to start automatically
+  If the Agent is not already installed on your machine and you don't want it to start automatically
-  <br>after the installation, just prepend DD_INSTALL_ONLY=true to the above script before running it.
+  after the installation, just prepend DD_INSTALL_ONLY=true to the above script before running it.
   <br>Run:                                                                                                                                                                                                                                            sudo
   <br>DD_API_KEY=b18a088feb147e7535796e62ad33fc42 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
   <br>-> Running transaction check